hsghori/CS-Notes/parallel_programming_notes.md

 	phases, compute, communicate, and barrier.
 This allows for no overlap.
 	- Communication and barrier are sequential (unoptimized).

-# Serial to Parallel / OpenMP
+# Serial to Parallel - Loop Parallelism and OpenMP
 - The easiest way to write parallel code is to convert some serial code to parallel execution.
-The idea behind this process is to write some serial code, profile it to find the slowest parts, and use a framework like OpenMP to parallelize (and therefore increase the speed of) the code.
+The idea behind this process is to write some serial code, profile it to find the slowest parts, and use a framework to parallelize (and therefore increase the speed of) the code.
 - This is not the best way to create parallel programs, just the easiest.
 - OpenMP is a parallel programming environment for master/slave and/or fork/ join execution model, loop parallelism, and shared memory architectures.
-It allows us to write serial programs in C++ or fortran, add parallel directives, and get a parallel program that computes the exact same result.
+It allows us to write serial programs in C/C++ or fortran, add parallel directives, and get a parallel program that computes the exact same result.
 	- OpenMP is not fundamentally a serial to parallel environment, but it is most often used in that way.
 - OpenMP works with a shared memory architecture.
 - A shared memory architecture is hardware that provides the abstraction of coherent read/write to common memory from multiple resources
 	- Coherent - repeatable reads
 	- Abstraction that there is a single memory for all processes
 	- Data can be shared between process by reading and writing to memory.
 	- This abstraction holds even if there are different physical memories.
 - To run a a block in parallel using OpenMP we need to include omp.h and call the directive `#pragma omp parallel <options>`{.c++}.
-	- We can easily parallelize for loops using the directive `#pragma omp parallel for <scheduling opeions>`.{c++}.
+	- We can easily parallelize for loops using the directive `#pragma omp parallel for <scheduling opeions>`{.c++}.
 	- The scheduling options define how to schedule the threads (how many iterations to run before switching, etc).
 	- `<scheduling options> = kind [,chunk size]`.